python/devguide/getting-started/setup-building.rst

 stderr.
 The ``-j`` argument means that :program:`make` will concurrently run tasks, limiting the number of parallel jobs to the number of CPU cores in your computer.
-You can adjust the number passed to the ``-j`` flag to change the limit on parallel jobs, which can trade RAM usage vs compilation time.
+You can adjust the number passed to the ``-j`` flag to change the limit on parallel jobs, which can trade RAM usage versus compilation time.

 At the end of the build you should see a success message, followed by a list of extension modules that haven't been built because their